-In connection with the separation, we entered into senior secured credit facilities providing for aggregate loans of up to \$1.8 billion.
-These facilities consist of a \$1.3 billion seven-year senior secured Term Loan B facility, all of which we borrowed on January 10, 2005, and a \$500 million five-year multicurrency revolving credit facility, none of which was borrowed in connection with the reorganization transactions.
-The Term Loan B facility consists of an \$825 million US Term Commitment and a \$475 million Canadian Term Commitment, each denominated in US dollars.
-The proceeds from the Term Loan B facility were used in connection with the reorganization transactions and our separation from Alcan and to pay related fees and expenses.
-The loans under the Term Loan B facility accrue interest at a variable rate (LIBOR plus 1.75%).
-We have entered into interest rate swaps to fix the interest rate on \$310 million of the variable rate Term Loan B debt at an effective weighted average interest rate of 5.5% for periods of up to three years.
+In connection with the reorganization transactions, we entered into senior secured credit facilities providing for aggregate borrowings of up to \$1,800 million.
+These facilities consist of a \$1,300 million seven-year senior secured Term Loan B facility, bearing interest at LIBOR plus 1.75%, all of which was borrowed on January 10, 2005, and a \$500 million five-year multi-currency revolving credit facility.
+The Term Loan B facility consists of an \$825 million Term Loan B in the U.S. and a \$475 million Term Loan B in Canada.
+The proceeds of the Term Loan B facility were used in connection with the reorganization transactions, our separation from Alcan and to pay related fees and expenses.
+Debt issuance costs incurred in relation to these facilities have been capitalized in deferred charges and other assets and are being amortized over the life of the related borrowing in Interest.